Clearing 2024:

 Credits: 15 / Semester: semester 2

 This module is a second semester module in the first year of the programme and as such provides foundational content in research methods.
 This module will provide the student with fundamental knowledge and understanding of the philosophy, principles and methods of diagnostic radiography research and wider health research.
-The student will develop an appreciation of the importance of evidence based practice in the radiographic profession for the benefit of patients.
+The student will develop an appreciation of the importance of evidence-based practice in the radiographic profession for the benefit of patients.
 This module will also allow the student to develop foundational skills required to eventually undertake research within radiography for the first time.

 PATIENT CENTRED CARE AND RADIOGRAPHY PRACTICE 1 (DRAD105)

-Credits: 22.5 / Semester: whole session
+Credits: 22.5 / Semester: semester 3

 RADIOGRAPHIC SCIENCE AND RADIATION PROTECTION (DRAD103)